fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/data-markers.md

 - Create a `dataMarker` object in the `dataSource`.

-- Within the `dataMarker` object use the `series` attribute to specify the exact name of the series, against which the data marker will be displayed.
-If you need to mention the exact name of the series as a combination of a series name and a measure name, then specify it in the format `<series_name>-<measure_name>`.

 - Within the `dataMarker` object use the `time` attribute to set the time instance on which the data marker will be displayed.

 - Within the `dataMarker` object use the `timeFormat` attribute to set the format of the date/time corresponding to the marker.